TaleStar/Facebook-Anonymous-Post/README.md

 + Isn't it easy?
 Do it!
-+ And don't forget to modify the infromation in [POST]
++ And don't forget to modify the infromation in [post.php]